KWB-R/fakin/content/talk/2019-07-18_useR2019/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["communication-external", "r-conference", "conference", "git", "gitlab", "continious-integration", "blogdown", "hugo", "hugo-academic", "knowledge-repo", "data-management", "website"]
+tags = ["communication external", "r conference", "conference", "git", "gitlab", "continious integration", "blogdown", "hugo", "hugo academic", "knowledge repo", "data management", "website"]

 # Slides (optional).
 #   Associate this talk with Markdown slides.